 Once the initial cloud adoption drive sets in, Enterprises typically wake up to the following challenges

 - Disparate proliferation and VMs and cloud assets across business solutions, departments

 - Inadequate control, and management of cloud-cost owing to rapid growth

-- Security and compliance oversight due to decentralised cloud deployments
+- Security and compliance oversight due to decentralized cloud deployments

 - Shadow processes and footprints that evolve

-It is thus imperative to have a well thought out and standardised Cloud governance in place (ideally as a part of Initial cloud blueprint) that aims at achieving some key tenets.
+It is thus imperative to have a well thought out and standardized cloud governance in place (ideally as a part of Initial cloud blueprint) that aims at achieving some key tenets.

-- Cloud Governance that is guided by Industry specific Compliance policies and standards
+- Cloud governance guided by industry-specific compliance policies and standards

 - Seamless service integration and operations